Taaitaaiger/jlrs/README.md

 - `async-rt`

   Enables the async runtime, `AsyncJulia`.
 The async runtime runs on a separate thread and can be used from multiple threads.
-While access to the C API is single-threaded, the async runtime can run multiple tasks in parallel by making use of Julia's task system and Rust's async/await syntax.
-To use this feature you must provide a backing runtime.
+Since Julia 1.9 it's possible to start the async runtime with multiple worker threads.

 - `tokio-rt` and `async-std-rt`